Home

 Nan is a Thai changemaker who is passionate about films.
 After 10 years in the development sector, she’s convinced that films (and art) can truly move the needle on social change: they reach people in ways that reports and policy papers never will.
 These days, she’s fighting for digital rights at EngageMedia, working with grassroots activists across SEA to push back against digital authoritarianism.

-Amidst other things, Maitreya Penkar is a Film Editor and Sound Designer hailing from Mumbai, India.
-From spinning tunes, making music to writing, producing, directing and editing videos, he has been a versatile freelancer for years now.
-With a background in art, journalism and then film studies from the Netherlands, his work revolves around the intersection of these.
+Amidst other things, Maitreya is a Film Programmer, Filmmaker and Community Organizer hailing from Mumbai, India.
+With a background in sound, journalism, and then film studies from the Netherlands, their work revolves around the intersection of these.
+Currently they are based in Chiang Mai, Thailand learning the Thai language, programming community film screenings and working on audiovisual projects.

 Vinimay Kaul is an Indian creative currently based in Chiang Mai, Thailand, working across indie filmmaking, software development, game development, graphic design, entrepreneurship, and music & art.
 Driven by a lifelong aspiration to bridge the realms of science and art, and inspired by figures like Leonardo da Vinci, Michelangelo, Satyajit Ray, and Isaac Newton, he pursues a holistic and diverse approach to his creative endeavors.